bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 val someStuffAny: List[SomeClass[Any]] = List(SomeClass("foo"), SomeClass(1))
 ```

-This is due to type inference: since we ask for a `List[SomeClass[Any]]`, and
+This is due to type inference: since we ask for a `List[SomeClass[Any]]` and
-we weren't explicit with the type of the values, Scal was able to infer each
+we weren't explicit with the type of the values, Scala was able to infer each
 inner value (`"foo"` and `1`) to be of type `Any`.
 If we explicitly ascribe
 more precise types for each value, then we run into the same kind of error: